twse/random-stuff/Readable Fonts/Latin-1 (Western European).md

 ## Fonts
+ICELAND (1991), by Friðrik Skúlason, is a DOS system driver to install an Icelandic keyboard which uses the CP 861 encoding.

 Times of the West I (2001), by Libor Sztemon, is derived from Times New Roman and includes special characters and letters with diacritics for Catalan, Greenlandic, Luxembourgian and Old Danish/Norwegian languages.
 The PCL5 data refers to the original Times New Roman font.
 Download the font from [here](http://ls78.sweb.cz/fonts.htm).

 Times of the West II (2001), by Libor Sztemon, is derived from Times New Roman and include letters with diacritics for Azerbaijani, Catalan, Kurdish, Slovenian and Turkish languages.
 The PCL5 data refers to the original Times New Roman font.
 Download the font from [here](http://ls78.sweb.cz/fonts.htm).